NashvilleNorris/sql_assessment/README.md

     --c.
 Which of these do you like the best?
 --Horse by the 5th grader

--- 5. Emily Dickinson was a famous American poet, who wrote many poems in the 1800s -- 	a.
-Examine the poets in the database with the name `emily`.
+		-- 5. Emily Dickinson was a famous American poet, who wrote many poems in the 1800s, examine the poets in the database with the name `emily`.
 Create a report showing the count of emilys by grade along with the distribution of emotions that characterize their work.

---I included the author_id column to show these were multiple entries by the same author SELECT a.name, a.grade_id AS grade_level, p.author_id, e.name AS emotion FROM author AS a
+--I included the author_id column to show these were multiple entries by the same author

+SELECT a.name, a.grade_id AS grade_level, p.author_id, e.name AS emotion

+FROM author AS a

 INNER JOIN poem AS p

 ON a.id = p.author_id

 INNER JOIN poem_emotion AS pe

 ON p.id = pe.poem_id

 INNER JOIN emotion AS e

 ON pe.emotion_id = e.id

 WHERE a.name ILIKE 'emily'

 GROUP BY a.name, p.author_id, a.grade_id, e.name

 ORDER BY a.grade_id